danielbneill/OrderedPartitions/README.md

 ##

-classifier
+# classifier

   * ImpliedBoost.py, classifier based on bottom-up tree specification.
+Multiple T (partition size) are tested at each iteration step on different threads/tasks, optimal T chosen based on objective function.
+Work in progress.